 Anything else I should know?

-While most WDW special events are currently halted due to COVID, if your future visit includes activities such as runDisney races, concerts, parties, ESPN Wide World of Sports competitions, or other happenings, be aware that each has their own weather related policies and procedures.
+If your future visit includes activities such as runDisney races, concerts, parties, ESPN Wide World of Sports competitions, or other happenings, be aware that each has their own weather related policies and procedures.
 Some that I’ve encountered have included: complete cancellation of a runDisney event due to projected lightning strikes, curtailment of an in-progress runDisney event due to heavy rain and lightning in the area, and temporary suspension of service at the outdoor EPCOT Food & Wine Festival booths due to rain.
 If you’re concerned about the status of an event, stop by your resort concierge desk or any park guest relations office and ask them to call and verify operations.

 Have any other questions about weather at Walt Disney World?
 Let us know in the comments.